-The value-added tax (VAT) registration threshold is €15,600 per annum.
-Cyprus's standard rate of 17 per cent is among the lowest in the EU and reduced rates of five per cent and eight per cent apply to certain goods and services.
+The VAT registration threshold is $\in 15,600$ per annum.
+Cyprus's standard rate of 15 per cent is the lowest in the EU and reduced rates of five per cent and eight per cent apply to certain goods and services.
 Businesses that do not have trading activities within the EU need not register for VAT but, if they do not, they will be unable to recover input tax.